PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Experiments

-To evaluate the reward model, we used a held-out subset of the CER dataset comprising 574 samples.
-For the three intermediate reasoning steps (binary classification with class imbalance, 23\% ``False''), we reported Weighted-F1 and Recall of the ``False'' class.
-For the final response evaluation (four-class classification), we reported Weighted-F1 and Accuracy.
+To evaluate the reward model, we used test-set of the SER dataset consisting of 574 samples.
+For the three intermediate reasoning steps, which are formulated as binary classification with class imbalance (23\% ``False''), we reported Weighted-F1 and Recall of the ``False'' class.
+For final response evaluation, which is formulated as a four-class classification task, we reported Weighted-F1 and Accuracy.
+Significance testing was via paired bootstrap test (10,000 resamplings).